rimolive/red-hat-dashboard/README.md

-kitchensink: Example Using Multiple Java EE 6 Technologies Deployed as a WAR
+Red Hat Dashboard: A simple GWT application to provide a BAM for BRMS
 ============================================================================
-Author: Christian Sadilek and Jonathan Fuerth, based on Pete Muir's JSF Kitchen Sink demo
+Author: Ricardo Martinelli de Oliveira, based on Pete Muir's JSF Kitchen Sink demo

 What is it?
 -----------